brianmwadime/smutchings.github.io/_posts/2016-05-24-starting-ux-ux-as-a-process.md

 ## The Process

-The process of User Experience design looks a little like this:
+According to the [User Experience Professionals Association (UXPA)](http://uxpa.org/resources/about-ux), the process of User Experience design looks a little like this:

 <center><img src="/img/UXDESIGNPROCESS.png"></center>